a-anand-91119/SimplePermissionManager/README.md

 }
 ```

-## How to use the library
+## How to use the SimplePerferenceManager
-Once you integrated the library in your project but **how do you use it**?
+So you have integrated the library in your project but **how do you use it**?
 Well its really easy just follow the steps below.

 ```java